 Students who are meeting all of the Standards of Satisfactory Academic Progress and are not in a period of "Warning," "Discontinue," or "Probation" are in good standing and no additional enrollment, advising, or education plan requirements are specified.

 Financial Aid Warning Status

-Financial Aid Discontinue Status
+Financial Aid Discontinue Status "Suspension"

-Students who do not meet both standards (qualitative and quantitative) are no longer eligible for financial aid until classes have been taken (using their own funding) and have raised their cumulative GPA and completion rate to meet the above standards.
+Students who do not meet both standards (Qualitative and Quantitative) are no longer eligible for financial aid until classes have been taken (using their own funding) and have raised their cumulative GPA and completion rate to meet the above standards.
 Students will receive a letter from the Financial Aid Office informing them of their aid suspension.

 - Failure to earn any credits in an academic year will result in a student being placed on aid suspension.

 A student on financial aid probation may receive Federal, State, and Institutional aid for one semester.
 While a student is on financial aid probation, the institution may require the student to fulfill specific terms and conditions such as taking a reduced course load or enrolling in specific courses.
 At the end of one semester on financial aid probation, the student must meet the institution's satisfactory academic progress standards or meet the requirements of the academic plan developed by the institution and the student to qualify for further assistance through these programs.